TimurKady/django-fast-treenode/README.md

 * issue in the form of a reusable application;
 * add search functionality;
 * perform final code optimization;
-* live happily until death.
+* be happy, don't worry, until die.

 Your wishes, objections, comments are welcome.